Updated on: February 8, 2025

-You can’t grow your restaurant if you don’t know where you stand financially.
-It’s why tracking your earnings and expenses is key.
+You can’t grow your restaurant if you don’t know where your restaurant’s finances stand.
+That’s why tracking your earnings and expenses is key.
 How do you do it?
-A restaurant income statement, which is also known as a restaurant profit and loss statement.
-A restaurant profit and loss statement can help you see where you’re making money and where you could stand to cut expenses in order to boost profit.
+A restaurant income statement is also known as a restaurant profit and loss statement.
+A restaurant profit and loss statement can help you see where you’re making money and where you could stand to cut expenses to boost profit.

-In this post, we’ll talk about the importance of a restaurant income statement, show you how to prepare a restaurant profit and loss statement, and review some of the main expenses you should track.
+In this post, we’ll discuss the importance of a restaurant income statement, show you how to prepare a restaurant profit and loss statement, and review some of the main expenses you should track.

 Is my restaurant profitable: the purpose of a restaurant profit and loss statement

 A restaurant P&L statement—also known as a restaurant profit and loss statement or a restaurant profit and loss statement—is a document that details the money your restaurant makes and spends within a given period (usually one month).
 In its simplest form, a restaurant income statement shows sales with costs subtracted to determine net profit or loss.
-But a robust statement shows a detailed breakdown of every line item.
-It’s important to analyze your profits and losses regularly in order to get a view of how your business is doing, track growth, and make improvements.
+However, a robust statement shows a detailed breakdown of every line item.
+Restaurant owners need to analyze their profits and losses regularly to see how their business is doing, track growth, and make improvements.
+Ultimately, this statement is a good barometer of your restaurant’s financial health.

 How do you prepare a restaurant income statement?

 So how do you prepare a restaurant profit and loss statement?
-Restaurant reporting software can eliminate a lot of the grunt work that comes in generating restaurant financial statements.
+Restaurant reporting software can eliminate much of the grunt work in generating restaurant financial statements.
 Still, having a general idea of what to track is helpful.
-To chart profits and losses, you’ll need to know two things: total income and total expenses.
+You’ll need to know the total income and expenses to chart profits and losses.

 Income refers to the money you make in the restaurant and through catering and private events.